Top dog: Shares of online pet store Chewy soar in debut

 NEW YORK (AP) — It's raining cats and dogs on Wall Street.

-Demand for the initial public offering has been high.
+Demand for the initial public offering has been high, with investors banking on the growth of the pet market.
 Chewy raised just over $1 billion, with 46.5 million shares sold at $22 each.
 That's above what the company had expected.

+In afternoon trading Friday, its shares were trading at $36.11.
+The stock is trading on the New York Stock Exchange under the symbol "CHWY."

 Chewy may bring to mind the failed online pet stores of the 1990s, but a lot has changed since the days of Pets.com.
 People are accustomed to buying nearly anything online.
-And pets are more pampered: Americans spent $72.6 billion on their furry pals last year, more than triple the amount spent two decades ago.
+And pets are more pampered: Americans spent $72.6 billion on their furry pals last year, more than triple the amount spent two decades ago, according to the American Pet Products Association.

+The Dania Beach, Florida-based company says most of its sales comes from shoppers who have signed up for automatic shipments of their pet supplies, giving Chewy a steady stream of revenue and time to plan shipments from its seven warehouses around the country.

+Chewy was founded in 2011 and was bought six years later by pet store chain PetSmart for more than $3 billion.
+Even after the IPO, PetSmart is still Chewy's largest shareholder.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.